Mary2702k/rsschool-cv/cv.md

 ## About myself
 ---
 _I've been working as a molecular oncologist for 6 years.
-A great part of my work was dedicated to scientific research, were I learnt about different IT technologies.
+A great part of my work was dedicated to scientific research, where I've learnt about different IT technologies.
 I was fascinated and  now I want to challenge myself and get a new occupation as a Frontend Developer._

 ### My strenghts:
 * Research and experiments